noiseprotocol/noise_spec/noise.md

 4.1.
 One-way patterns
 ----------------------

-The following patterns represent one-way messages from a sender to a recipient.
+The following patterns represent "one-way" messages from a sender to a recipient.
 1X is recommended for most uses.

      N  = no static key for sender
      S  = static key for sender known to recipient
      X  = static key for sender transmitted to recipient

-    1N:
+    N:
       <- s
       ------
       -> e, dhes

-    1S:
+    S:
       <- s
       -> s
       ------
       -> e, dhes, dhss

-    1X:
+    X:
       <- s
       ------
       -> e, dhes, s, dhss

 4.2.
 Interactive patterns
 --------------------------

 The following 16 patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.
-2XX is recommended for most uses.
+XX is recommended for most uses.

      N_ = no static key for initiator